NYC non-profit organizations that deliver services to youth and young people can apply to host youth mental health advocates.

 You can email

-Youth Mental Health Advocates
+Youth Mental Health Advocate

 Pilot Program